bluesky66-dev/kibana/packages/kbn-config-schema/README.md

 __Notes:__
 * The `@kbn/config-schema` neither validates nor coerces the "dereferenced" value and the developer is responsible for making sure that it has the appropriate type.
-* The root context that Kibana provides during config validation includes lots of useful properties like `environment name` that can be used to provide a strict schema for production and more relaxed one for development.
+* The root context that HyperSec Kibana provides during config validation includes lots of useful properties like `environment name` that can be used to provide a strict schema for production and more relaxed one for development.

 #### `schema.siblingRef()`